BriceLucifer/compsci-713/src/chapters/F_decision_trees.md

     return node
 ```

 **Important**: This is a **greedy** algorithm.
 It picks the locally best split at each step.
-It does NOT guarantee the globally optimal tree — the problem of finding the optimal tree is NP-hard.
+It does NOT look ahead to see how the current split affects future splits.
+It does NOT guarantee the globally optimal tree -- the problem of finding the optimal tree is **NP-hard**.

-### 2. Entropy Calculation — Worked Example
+### 2. Entropy Calculation -- Worked Example

 **Lecture example: Coin flip entropy**